HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Dust, Pollen, and Odors

 Reusable filters are often preferred due to their ability to block out what their disposable counterparts have trouble filtering.
-The most common particulates that’ll make it through are pollen and odor.
+The most common particulates that’ll make it through are small particles and odor.

 Odors are another big reason to switch.
 If you have pets, you know how quickly smells can develop on fabrics and rugs.
 How about preventing this from occurring altogether?
 Since reusable filters can trap tiny particles, you can expect your home to smell a lot better after installing one.